 General research interests:

-Coral reef ecology; Sexual coral reproduction; Coral recruitment; Coral population dynamics; Coral reef restoration and management.
+Coral reef ecology; Coral reproduction; Coral recruitment; Coral larval propagation, Coral reef restoration.

 Over the past seven years I have been conducting research aimed at gaining a better understanding of the environmental processes affecting larval recruitment in Caribbean corals, with a particular focus on identifying the conditions under which recruitment will be successful.
 This is investigated through a series of observational studies and manipulative experiments in the laboratory and under natural conditions.
 My research interests range from natural history studies documenting the reproductive biology and early life ecology of coral species for which these traits are understudied, to manipulative experiments investigating the effects of anthropogenic disturbances such as overfishing and coastal pollution on the health of young corals.
 Part of my research also aims at identifying coral populations that produce offspring better capable of coping with stressful conditions on modern-day reefs, whether it is through maternal effects or longer-term mechanisms such as local adaptation.

 The findings gathered during these studies are used to optimize and upscale restoration efforts aimed at increasing larval recruitment in threatened coral communities.
 These applications include the expansion of the range of coral species that can be targeted for larval propagation efforts, the development of 3D-printed substrates designed to provide newly settled corals with shelter from competing algae and predators, and the design of new technologies to enable the mass rearing and outplanting of sexual coral recruits.

 Recent publications relevant to Curaçao (pdf’s available upon request):

 - Chamberland VF (2018) Environmental Drivers of Recruitment Success in Caribbean Corals: Applications to Aid the Recovery of Threatened Coral Populations.
 PhD Thesis, Univeristy of Amsterdam, The Netherlands, 244 pages.